Sodium in biology: Plants

-Function of sodium ions
+Sodium and Water Balance

 Sodium is the primary cation (positively charged ion) in extracellular fluids in animals and humans.
 These fluids, such as blood plasma and extracellular fluids in other tissues, bathe cells and carry out transport functions for nutrients and wastes.
 Sodium is also the principal cation in seawater, although the concentration there is about 3.8 times what it is normally in extracellular body fluids.

-Human water and salt balance
+Sodium and water balance in humans

 Although the system for maintaining optimal salt and water balance in the body is a complex one, one of the primary ways in which the human body keeps track of loss of body water is that osmoreceptors in the hypothalamus sense a balance of sodium and water concentration in extracellular fluids.
 Relative loss of body water will cause sodium concentration to rise higher than normal, a condition known as hypernatremia.
 This ordinarily results in thirst.
 Conversely, an excess of body water caused by drinking will result in too little sodium in the blood (hyponatremia), a condition which is again sensed by the hypothalamus, causing a decrease in vasopressin hormone secretion from the posterior pituitary, and a consequent loss of water in the urine, which acts to restore blood sodium concentrations to normal.

 Severely dehydrated persons, such as people rescued from ocean or desert survival situations, usually have very high blood sodium concentrations.
 These must be very carefully and slowly returned to normal, since too-rapid correction of hypernatremia may result in brain damage from cellular swelling, as water moves suddenly into cells with high osmolar content.

 In humans, a high-salt intake was demonstrated to attenuate nitric oxide production.
 Nitric oxide (NO) contributes to vessel homeostasis by inhibiting vascular smooth muscle contraction and growth, platelet aggregation, and leukocyte adhesion to the endothelium.